-Claiming and verifying your Google My Business (GMB) listing is the very first step we recommend for every local business we work with, in order to be found by customers.
-Here is a step-by-step guide (updated for 2020) that will help you answer questions of how to set up your Google My Business account.
+Claiming and verifying your Google My Business (GMB) listing is the very first step we recommend for every local business we work with in order to be found by customers.
+Here is a step-by-step guide (updated for 2020) that will help your answer questions about how to set up your Google My Business account.

 Why set up a Google My Business profile?
 Research suggests that 50% of consumers visit a store or business the day of performing a local search, such as ‘coffee shops near me’, and that 80% of consumers lose trust in local businesses if they see incorrect information online.
 In addition, Google My Business is completely free to use.
 There are no premium options, and you have full access to the tool by simply setting up your page.

 Should your business set up a Google My Business profile?
 Without a GMB profile, you run the risk of not showing up in search directories or on maps in your target area.
 You also lose the ability to collect reviews from your customers that can set you apart from your competitors and provide a search engine results bounce.

 Here’s how to set up your Google My Business profile.